Kypottatka/foodgram-project-react/README.md

 touch .env
 ```

-- Fill in the env-file like it:
+- Fill in the env-file like this:

 ```text
 DEBUG=False